jcaip/jcaip.github.io/about.md

 permalink: /about/
 ---

-This is my personal blog about anything that interests me - mostly deep learning, mathematics, and computer science.
+This is my personal blog about anything that interests me - mostly machine learning, computer science, and mathematics.

 If you want to get a better sense of this blog I'd recommend reading the following posts:
 - [Distributed gradient descent](/Distbelief) in PyTorch